gnemtsov/ab-app/README.md

 ```

 ### Submitting form
-Use **submitHandler** property to set a function that will be invoked when form is submitted.
-Values of the form will be passed to this function as parameter.
+Use **submitHandler** property to set a function that will be invoked when the form is submitted.
+Values of the form will be passed to this function as a parameter.
 This function must return a promise.

 If the promise resolves `doneText` is shown near the submit button.

-If the promise rejects (it can happen when the server invalidate a field), the error will be catched by Form component.
+If the promise rejects (it can happen when the server invalidates a field, for example), the error will be caught by the form component.
 It expects to receive the error in the following format:
 ```
 {
     response: {